mihir26/JDBC-SqLite-Connectivity-/README.md

 the code for this project is present in

-src folder ---> sqllite folder ---> sqliteconnectivity.java
+src folder ---> sqllite folder ---> SqliteConnectivity.java